Kevin Pollak: Acting

+Pollak briefly hosted Celebrity Poker Showdown in its first season.
 In December 2006, he played Karl Kreutzfeld in the Sci Fi Channel miniseries The Lost Room.
 Through 2008, he had a recurring role as a district attorney on the television series Shark.
 In March 2008, Pollak played himself in the web series The Writers Room on Crackle.
 In 2010, he portrayed Sheriff Tom Wagner in Choose.

-In January 2010, Pollak was scheduled to host Our Little Genius on FOX, but the series was pulled before it could air on television.
-Pollak was then seen hosting Million Dollar Money Drop for FOX at the end of 2010; the show ran for 12 episodes.
+In early 2010, Pollak was scheduled to host Our Little Genius on FOX, but the series was pulled before it could air on television.
+Pollak was then seen hosting Million Dollar Money Drop for FOX at the end of that year; the show ran for 12 episodes.

 In 2014, Pollak began a recurring role as Alvin Biletnikoff on the CBS sitcom Mom.
 His time on the show ended with the death of his character.

 Starting in 2016, Pollak played the role of Marion in the FX series Better Things.
 His character was recurring throughout all five seasons.

 In 2017, Pollak joined the cast of the Golden Globe–winning The Marvelous Mrs. Maisel, an original series from Amazon, as Moishe Maisel, the main character's father-in-law.

 In 2019, Pollak appeared in five episodes of the fourth season on Showtime's Billions, as Douglas Mason.

 Directing

 Pollak's directorial debut was on the horror web series Vamped Out, featured on the internet television platform Babelgum.
 Jason Antoon, Seana Kofoed, Samm Levine and Pollak all acted in the ensemble cast.
 The screenbook was based on a simple joke that Antoon and Pollak had between them.
-Most recently, Pollak's feature film directorial debut, the comedy documentary Misery Loves Comedy, premiered at the 2015 Sundance Film Festival.
+Pollak's feature film directorial debut, the comedy documentary Misery Loves Comedy, premiered at the 2015 Sundance Film Festival.
 The film sold North American rights to Tribeca Film, a US distribution company.

 Pollak directed the comedy film The Late Bloomer, starring Johnny Simmons, which was released in 2016.

 Stand-up

 As a comedian, Pollak's most famous work was his 1991 HBO special Stop with the Kicking, directed by fellow comedian David Steinberg and produced by comedy writer Martin Olson.
-In July 2010, The Littlest Suspect, his most recent comedy special, was aired on Showtime.
-Comedy Central named Kevin one of the Top 100 Comedians of All Time.
+In 2010, The Littlest Suspect, his most recent comedy special, was aired on Showtime.
+Comedy Central named Pollak one of the Top 100 Comedians of All Time.